Amenhotep I: Foreign policy

-Amenhotep I's Horus and Two Ladies names, "Bull who conquers the lands" and "He who inspires great terror," are generally interpreted to mean that Amenhotep I intended to dominate the surrounding nations.
+Amenhotep I's Horus and Two Ladies names, "Bull who conquers the lands" and "He who inspires great terror", are generally interpreted to mean that Amenhotep I intended to dominate the surrounding nations.
 Two tomb texts indicate that he led campaigns into Nubia.
 According to the tomb texts of Ahmose, son of Ebana, Amenhotep later sought to expand Egypt's border southward into Nubia and he led an invasion force which defeated the Nubian army.
-The tomb biography of Ahmose Pen-Nekhebet says he also fought in a campaign in Kush, however it is quite possible that it refers to the same campaign as Ahmose, son of Ebana.
+The tomb biography of Ahmose Pen-Nekhebet says he also fought in a campaign in Kush; however, it is possible that it refers to the same campaign as Ahmose, son of Ebana.
 Amenhotep built a temple at Saï, showing that he had established Egyptian settlements almost as far as the Third Cataract.

 A single reference in the tomb of Ahmose Pen-Nekhebet indicates another campaign in Iamu in the land of Kehek.
-Unfortunately, the location of Kehek is unknown.
+However, the location of Kehek is unknown.
 It was long believed that Kehek was a reference to the Libyan tribe, Qeheq, and thus it was postulated that invaders from Libya took advantage of the death of Ahmose to move into the western Nile Delta.
 Unfortunately for this theory, the Qeheq people only appeared in later times, and Kehek's identity remains unknown.
 Nubia is a possibility, since Amenhotep did campaign there, and the western desert and the oases have also been suggested, since these seem to have fallen under Egyptian control once again.